ivy-llc/vision/README.rst

     </a>
     <br clear="all" />

-**3D Vision functions with end-to-end support for deep learning developers, written in Ivy.**
+**3D Vision functions with end-to-end support for machine learning developers, written in Ivy.**

 .. raw:: html